STRCWearlab/OpenEnded/README.md

 More information about the projet: http://www.sussex.ac.uk/strc/research/wearable/research-ll

-Instrucction to run the model are included in the JSI-release notebook.
+Instructions to run the model are included in the JSI-release notebook.

 [1] H. Gjoreski, D. Roggen.
 Unsupervised Online Activity Discovery Using Temporal Behaviour Assumption.
 In: 21th International Symposium Wearable Computers (ISWC) 2017, 11-15 September 2017, Maui, Hawaii, USA